The world’s wet regions are getting wetter and the dry regions are getting drier

 The researchers used measurements of salinity throughout the global and deep oceans over the last 60 years to estimate how much global rainfall is changing.

-The researchers found that the regions, which are relatively wet, like Northern Europe are getting wetter and dry regions are getting drier, both by about 2 per cent over the last 60 years.
+The researchers found that the regions, which are relatively wet, like Northern Europe are getting wetter and dry regions are getting drier, both by about 2% over the last 60 years.
 This process is called amplification of the water cycle.

-Previous research indicates that amplification of the water cycle, is happening at 7 per cent per 1°C of global warming.
-The new study estimates that amplification happens at about three to four per cent per 1°C. The research team believe this is probably due to a weakening of the atmospheric circulation, which transports freshwater from the dry to wet regions of the globe.
+Previous research indicates that amplification of the water cycle, is happening at 7% per 1°C of global warming.
+The new study estimates that amplification happens at about three to 4% per 1°C. The research team believe this is probably due to a weakening of the atmospheric circulation, which transports freshwater from the dry to wet regions of the globe.

 NOC scientists have contributed to both the observational and modelling aspects of the global water cycle analysis reported in the paper, which was led by Nikolaos Skliris of the University of Southampton.